relab/optilog_artifacts/fig10_config/README.md

 2. Test each configuration with all five protocol variants
 3. Use pgfplots to visualize the collected data

+Each experiment is run for 120 seconds and measurements for first 5 seconds are discarded.
+This experiment consumes 1.5MB of disk space on the controller node and on other nodes in the cluster negligible disk space is taken at `/tmp/`.
 Sample datasets from these experiments are available for download [here](fig_10_data.tgz).